pavluchenkor/iDryer-Unit/readme_en.md

 ## Feedback

-If you have any questions or suggestions for improving the system, please create an issue in this repository or contact directly.
+If you have questions or suggestions for improving the system, please create an issue in this repository or contact us directly.

 ## Notes

-- Ensure the correct connection of the temperature and humidity sensors (e.g., SHT3X or others).
+- Ensure correct connection of temperature and humidity sensors (e.g., SHT3X or others).
 - PID calibration may be required for optimal temperature control.
-- Monitor temperature and humidity readings with macros for more accurate drying condition adjustments.
+- Monitor temperature and humidity readings using macros for more accurate drying conditions adjustment.
-- The project is in the development stage.
+- The project is under development.

-***Warning: The use of heating elements and temperature control carries the risk of fire and equipment damage.
-Always follow manufacturer recommendations and observe safety precautions and electrical safety.
+***Warning: The use of heating elements and temperature control carries a risk of fire and equipment damage.
+Always follow manufacturer recommendations and observe safety and electrical precautions.
 Do not leave electrical devices unattended.***